-In 2018, I was able to check a few new awesome places and cities off of my Life List, which is a page on this website that I use to track some of my
+In 2018, I was able to check a few new awesome places and cities off of my bucket list, which is a page on this website that I use to track some of my most important goals.

 Here are the new places I visited in 2018:

-This was our ‘big’ trip of the year.
+- Punta Cana, Dominican Republic: This was our ‘big’ trip of the year.
 We did the whole all-inclusive resort thing with all the bells and whistles.
 The best part of the trip was when we took a catamaran out to see the island of Saona off the coast of Punta Cana.
-You can watch a silly video I put together from our trip here.

-After a night in Fort Lauderdale, we stayed two more nights in Miami at the Loews Hotel in South Beach.
-I made another silly video from this trip that you can watch here if you’re interested.
+- Miami, FL: After a night in Fort Lauderdale, we stayed two more nights in Miami at the Loews Hotel in South Beach.

-One of the goals on my Life List is to see Ole Miss (my alma mater and also, unfortunately, my favorite team) play in every SEC football stadium.
+- Baton Rouge, LA: One of the goals on my bucket list is to see Ole Miss (my alma mater and also, unfortunately, my favorite team) play in every SEC football stadium.
 I finally was able to check Death Valley off of my list, even though the outcome was not pretty for my beloved Rebels.